It’s time to put your FieldKit to work and start recording environmental data out in the world.

 2. Deploy Station

-Once your station is secured, make sure that external instruments like probes or the weather cluster are properly set up (see Care Instructions and the sensor-specific deployment guidance below).
+Once your station is secured, make sure that external instruments like probes or the weather cluster are properly set up.
+For more information, see our general Care Instructions and the sensor-specific deployment guidance below.

-Ensure your power sources are in place (battery, micro-USB, or solar).
-See the Set Up Solar section for guidance on setting up your solar panel if that applies to you.
+Ensure your power sources are in place (battery, micro-USB or solar).
+See the Set Up Solar section for guidance on setting up your solar panel if you are using one.